Newark, New Jersey: Economy

 After the election of Cory Booker as mayor, millions of dollars of public-private partnership investment were made in Downtown development, but persistent underemployment continue to characterize many of the city's neighborhoods.
 Poverty remains a consistent problem in Newark.
 As of 2010, roughly one-third of the city's population was impoverished.

 Portions of Newark are part of an Urban Enterprise Zone.
 The city was selected in 1983 as one of the initial group of 10 zones chosen to participate in the program.
 In addition to other benefits to encourage employment within the Zone, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6 5/8% rate charged statewide) at eligible merchants.
 Established in January 1986, the city's Urban Enterprise Zone status expires in December 2023.

 The UEZ program in Newark and four other original UEZ cities had been allowed to lapse as of January 1, 2017, after Governor Chris Christie, who called the program an "abject failure", vetoed a compromise bill that would have extended the status for two years.
 In May 2018, Governor Phil Murphy signed a law that reinstated the program in these five cities and extended the expiration date in other zones.

-Newark is one of nine cities in New Jersey designated as eligible for Urban Transit Hub Tax Credits by the state's Economic Development Authority.
-Developers who invest a minimum of $50 million within 0.5 mi of a train station are eligible for pro-rated tax credit.
+From 2008 to 2013, Newark was one of nine cities in New Jersey designated as eligible for Urban Transit Hub Tax Credits by the state's Economic Development Authority.
+Developers who invested a minimum of $50 million within 0.5 mi of a train station were eligible for pro-rated tax credit.